Fair task allocation in transportation: Computational results

-The number of trucks all companies will have available at a certain time period, the \emph{capacity}, will be drawn uniformly random between 0\% and 5\% (\emph{5\% capacity}) or between 0\% and 10\% (\emph{10\% capacity}) of the total number of jobs they made bid on in that particular time period.
-Note that due to the dependency on the number of jobs they bid on in a time period, low competition companies will have less trucks available at a certain time period, since they bid on less jobs; whereas high competition companies will have more trucks available since they bid on more jobs.
+The number of trucks all companies will have available at a certain time period, the \emph{capacity}, will be drawn uniformly random between 0\% and 5\% (\emph{5\% capacity}) or between 0\% and 10\% (\emph{10\% capacity}) of the total number of jobs they bid on in that particular time period, rounded to the nearest integer.
+Furthermore, we ensure that companies will have at least one truck available when they have bid on at least one job.
+Note that due to the dependency on the number of jobs they bid on in a time period, low competition companies will have fewer trucks available at a certain time period because they bid on fewer jobs, whereas high competition companies will have more trucks available because they bid on more jobs.

 Now that we know how companies will bid on jobs, the question remains how much they will bid.
 We will have two cases here.
 The first case is when all companies have their bid drawn from the same distribution.
 We choose a uniform distribution that ranges from 30 to 60.
 We choose this range because the hourly wage of a truck driver plus the fuel costs for the largest distance within the port amounts to roughly 30 euros.
 Because companies would like to make some profit with these extra jobs, we let the bids range up to 60.
 We call this cost scenario the \emph{homogeneous costs} case and this can be applied to all three aforementioned bidding scenarios.
 The second case is when some companies decide to bid relatively low while others decide to bid relatively high.
 In the cases of low and high competition, half of the companies will have their bids drawn from a uniform distribution that ranges from 30 to 50 and the other half from 40 to 60.
 When there is mixed competition, the low competition companies will bid high, from 40 to 60, whereas the high competition companies will bid low, from 30 to 50.
 The thought behind this is that low competition companies value their trucks more than the high competition companies do.
 Low competition companies only have a few trucks available and thus can only bid on a few jobs, whereas the high competition companies have more trucks available and will bid on more jobs.
 Therefore, the high competition companies will have to compete with many others for the same jobs, and so they will offer lower prices.
 We call this cost scenario the \emph{heterogeneous costs} case.